AnonymousUserII/dqubr-project/README.md

-# dqubr-project
+# dQubr Project
 Some random application for cubers.
-What is CFOP?
+Made in Python because.

+## Required Dependencies
+- PyGame